+It is the policy of Cabell Huntington Hospital pharmacy residency programs to limit the number of hours for each resident weekly to 80 hours per week averaged over a 4-week period, inclusive of internal and external moonlighting.

+A. Duty Hours

-- I. Duty Hours - a.
-Duty hours must be limited to 80 hours per week averaged over a 4-week period, inclusive of moonlighting hours. - b.
+- a.
+Duty hours must be limited to 80 hours per week averaged over a 4-week period, incl of moonlighting hours. - b.
 Residents must have at least 8 hours between scheduled duty periods. - c.
 Residents must have a minimum of 1 day in 7 days free of duty when averaged over 4 weeks.
 At-home call cannot be assigned on these free days. - d.
-Continuous duty is defined as assigned duty periods without breaks for strategic napping or resting to reduce fatigue or sleep deprivation. - i.
-Continuous duty periods for residents should not exceed 16 hours. - e.
+Continuous duty periods for residents should not exceed 16 hours.

+- e.
 Moonlighting hours are to be included in the total number of duty hours.
 Please see the section specific for moonlighting. - f.
-Residents will submit hours via PharmAcademic[TM] attestation.
-The residency program director (RPD) or designee will review the attestations on a monthly basis. - i.
-This method of tracking compliance with Duty Hour Requirements for Pharmacy Residencies Policy via the duty hours attestation through PharmAcademicTM allows reviewers to determine compliance with all requirements outlined in the policy, including: - 1. hours worked - 2. hours free from work - 3. frequency of all call programs (if applicable) - 4. moonlighting hours - 5. and monthly review of tracking method - g.
+Residents will submit duty hours via the PharmAcademicTM attestation.
+The RPD or designee will review the attestations on a monthly basis. - i.
+Tracking duty hours through the PharmAcademicTM attestation allows reviewers to determine compliance with all requirements outlined in the ASHP Duty Hour Requirements for Pharmacy Residencies, including: - 1.
+Hours worked - 2.
+Hours free from work - 3.
+Frequency of all call programs (if applicable) - 4.
+Moonlighting hours - 5.
+Monthly review of tracking method - g.
 Any instances of non-compliance with this policy identified will be assessed and action taken, as needed, to avoid future instances of non-compliance. - h.
-If resident is delinquent with duty hour submissions, the RPD or designee reserves the right to follow the disciplinary policy regarding the timely completion of mandatory tasks. - II.
-Moonlighting - a.
+If the resident is delinquent with duty hour submissions, the RPD or designee reserves the right to follow the disciplinary policy regarding the timely completion of mandatory tasks.

+B. Moonlighting

+- a.
 Resident must notify RPD and rotation preceptors in advance of any moonlighting activities. - b.
-All moonlighting hours will be counted towards the clinical experience and educational work 80-hour maximum weekly hour limit averaged over a four-week period and included in the tracking of hours. - c.
+All moonlighting hours will be counted towards the clinical experience and educational work 80-hour maximum weekly hour limit averaged over a four-week period and included in the tracking of hours.

+c.
 Moonlighting (internal or external) must not interfere with the ability of the resident to achieve the educational goals and objectives of the residency program and must not interfere with the resident's fitness for work nor compromise patient safety.
-It is at the discretion of the RPD whether to permit or to withdraw moonlighting privileges. - d.
+It is at the discretion of the RPD whether to permit or to withdraw moonlighting privileges.

+- d.
 Approval for moonlighting by the RPD must be documented in the resident's file by completing the Moonlighting Approval Form (Appendix A). - e.
 The resident must log all moonlighting hours as they occur on the Moonlighting Hours Log (Appendix B). - f.
-Each week in which a resident moonlights, the preceptor must assess if such activity has impacted the resident's ability to achieve the educational goals and objectives of the residency program and to provide safe patient care.
+Each week, in which a resident moonlights, the preceptor must assess if such activity has affected the resident's ability to achieve the educational goals and objectives of the residency program and to provide safe patient care.
 The rotation preceptor should sign off on the Moonlighting Hours Log (Appendix B) to indicate they have evaluated the resident's performance.
-On quarterly evaluations, the RPD and resident will discuss and evaluate the amount of moonlighting hours the resident has worked, if applicable.

-- i.
-If resident's participation in moonlighting affects their performance during scheduled duty hours, moonlighting privileges shall be temporarily withdrawn.
-Further moonlighting requests will be subject to approval as above. - g.
+On quarterly evaluations, the RPD and resident will discuss and evaluate the number of moonlighting hours the resident has worked, if applicable. - i.
+If resident's participation in moonlighting affects their performance during scheduled duty hours, moonlighting privileges shall be temporarily withdrawn. - ii.
+Further moonlighting requests will be subject to approval as above.

+- g.
 Should the resident engage in unauthorized moonlighting activities or are non-compliant with the policy, disciplinary action will be taken as determined by the Residency Advisory Committee. - h.
-Moonlighting may include either internal or external work but shall not exceed 12 hours per week. - III.
-Call programs - a.
-CHHI residencies do not have a call requirement for any residents
+Moonlighting may include either internal or external work but shall not exceed 12 hours per week.

+C. Call Programs

+a.
+CHH residencies do not have a call requirement for any residents